ushareng/GeminiPro_EmotionDetection_ChromeExtension/README.md

-# Chrome Extension for Text emotion detection using Gemini API
+# Chrome Extension for Text emotion detection using Gemini Pro API